How To Set Up DCA On BONKbot

 Does Dollar Cost Averaging Work?

-While its effectiveness is up for debate, DCA remains popular, most likely because it offers some protection from the high volatility that is commonplace in the crypto world.
+Over time, DCA as an investing strategy has proven successul time and time again.
+In my opinion, DCA is a solid tactic because it offers some protection from the high volatility that is commonplace in the crypto world.

 It reduces emotional investing: DCA removes the pressure of trying to time the market.
 You're not constantly worried about buying at the peak, which can lead to impulsive decisions